-I work almost exclusively in situations where there is conflict between conservation aims and the livelihood interests of local people.
-My research is interdisciplinary, with a focus on outputs that are accessible to a wide range of stakeholders and result in change on the ground.
-You can learn more about specific projects below, and access publications through ResearchGate or ORCID.
+I work almost exclusively in situations where there is tension between conservation aims and the livelihood interests of local people.
+I approach this work from an interdisciplinary background, drawing on extensive experience in conservation and rural development, as well as theory and evidence from social psychology, development and behavioral economics, environmental anthropology and other fields.
+I focus on outputs that are accessible to a wide range of stakeholders and result in change on the ground.

 While tree-planting is often touted as a win-win climate solution, in many developing countries, governments are attempting to establish or re-establish forests on public land that provides subsistence resources for communities.
 Learning from these conflicts is critical to the success of future reforestation efforts, and Malawi— one of the poorest countries in the world— provides an excellent case study.
 Under the Bonn Challenge, the government committed to reforest over 30% of the country by 2030, but at least in the south, few trees planted under government projects survive.
 To understand why these efforts fail and how to turn the tide, I organized eight focus groups with stakeholders that represented a spectrum of agency and economic security to address two questions: What has kept forest restoration in Malawi from being socially or ecologically successful?
 What is the one thing that will be critical to “get right” in order for future restoration efforts to have socially and ecologically beneficial outcomes?